osgirl/CampbellSoup/README.md

 Dependencies
 ------------
 For the Python dependencies, create a Python 3 virtualenv and activate it. `pip install pip-tools` and then run `pip-sync`.
-For local development purposes, also `pip install pytest`.
 For the JavaScript dependencies, install NPM and Grunt, then run `npm install`.
 For local development, also install Bower and run `bower install`.

 Database
 --------
 The default configuration in `campbellsoup.defaults` assumes a SQLite database.
-This is also the only database backend supported by the `requirements.txt`.
+SQLite and PostgreSQL are the only database backends supported by the `requirements.txt`.
 If you choose a different backend, you will need to install additional libraries.
-For PostgreSQL, which we recommend, use `pip install psycopg2`.
 For most backends, including PostgreSQL, you will also need to create a dedicated database and a dedicated user with all privileges on that database.
 See the [SQLAlchemy documentation][2] for instructions on setting `SQLALCHEMY_DATABASE_URI`.

 In order to bootstrap your local database before first running the application, run `python manage.py -c path/to/your/config.py db upgrade`.
 Run this command again after defining new migrations.
 In order to define a new migration (after modifying the database schema in campbellsoup.models), run `python manage.py -c path/to/your/config.py db migrate` and edit the generated file.
 See the [Flask-Migrate documentation][14] for details.